johnhyde/island/01 prologue.md

 With the final sip of his martini, Reginald Digsxby cast the glass off the edge of the island for to where[^ftw] it plummeted down onto the head of a denizen below named Martin Eeny, who instantly died.
 A hero's death.
 Reginald smirked. _Well, that guy wasn't it,_ he thought to himself, sadly.

 [^bosa]: bosa?
 [^lawyer]: my (fictional) lawyers have advised me to mention that Mario is name of a human man who is the mascot of the Flying Island Plumbing Company, and Sonic is the name of a human woman who is renowned for her justice[^lesb] — she is also the mascot of the Flying Island Bitcoin Storage company.
-I'm pretty sure a spokesman is technically a mascot.
+I'm pretty sure a spokesman is technically a mascot.[@ I should vaguely or precisely explain this in-joke and the bitcoin thing and her virtue of justice%% ~M]
 [^lesb]: and lesbianism[^scandal]
 [^scandal]: hence the scandalous bisexuality of the sung sonnet, you see?
 [^ftw]: an unfamiliar construction...